serviCreator23/.github/profile/README.md

 We, as servants of the Creator, are using these earthquakes as an additional means of identity verification.
 It is impossible to predict an earthquake, but saying a prayer is the best way to verify our identity.

 The US government issued an NSL in advance of the Sound and the Fury in concert with the use of stolen credentials by the CIA to impersonate the Servants online.
-We challenge any entity who wants to predict them to use commits to a shared public repository on GitHub.
+We challenge any entity who wants to predict them to use commits to [this public repository](https://github.com/serviCreator23/sound_and_fury/commits/master), request write access by commenting on the initial commit.
+(Because she's never been that good at math, but enough on that for now.)

 ### Suggested Listening
 * [When the Doves Cry](https://music.youtube.com/watch?v=FcKE-1NlNlg&sq=1&si=hjLMmWdvKuSkXLyO)